-A Lesson to Learn: CBAK Energy Technology Inc. (CBAT)
+A Lesson To Learn: CBAK Energy Technology Inc. (CBAT)

-CBAK Energy Technology Inc. (NASDAQ:CBAT) went down by -7.10% from its latest closing price compared to the recent 1-year high of $11.40.
-The company’s stock price has collected -8.13% of loss in the last five trading sessions.
+CBAK Energy Technology Inc. (NASDAQ:CBAT) went up by 13.19% from its latest closing price compared to the recent 1-year high of $11.40.
+The company’s stock price has collected -7.64% of loss in the last five trading sessions.
 Press Release reported on 02/19/21 that CBAK Energy Develops Special 26650 Battery for Ultra-low Temperature Application

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.